Russia wants Iran arms embargo ended as soon as possible

 The deadline for the deal has been extended until Friday, but Russian Deputy Foreign Minister Sergei Ryabkov said the talks had reached their most difficult phase.

-"These talks are like alpinists claiming a peak: 95 percent of the way has been completed but there are still several steps, the last few metres (are) the most difficult," Ryabkov said.
+"These talks are like alpinists claiming a peak: 95 percent of the way has been completed but there are still several steps, the last few meters (are) the most difficult," Ryabkov said.

 President Vladimir Putin was due to meet Iranian President Hassan Rouhani later on Thursday in Ufa.
 Rouhani will be attending a security summit in the city on Friday.